TRIP Collar Strategy

 - What is a collar on TRIP?

 - A collar on TRIP is the collar strategy applied to TRIP (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With TRIP stock trading near $9.46, the strikes shown on this page are snapped to the nearest listed TRIP chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TRIP stock at $10.77 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TRIP chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are TRIP collar max profit and max loss calculated?